JiaxuanTW/FinTap/README.md

 # FinTap
-The term project of Big Data Analytics.
+The term project for Big Data Analytics.
 A simple web app for stock price prediction.

 | Screenshot |
 | --- |